This article contains best practices for enabling your managers with their engagement data and includes the following sections:

 Here's an email template to notify managers when their data is ready.

 One of our goals as an organization is for our people to be extremely engaged, and we can't do that unless leaders at every level are involved.
-Don't forget that there is also significant personal benefit for you in humbly submitting yourself to this process.
+Don't forget that there is also a significant personal benefit for you in humbly submitting yourself to this process.
 You can't get better and we can't get better unless we objectively identify strengths to double down on and areas of growth to commit to action.

 Thank you for your commitment to this process.
 We're going to get better because we will do this together.